go-modules-by-example/index/017_using_gobin/README.md

 ```
 $ GO111MODULE=off go get -u github.com/myitcv/gobin
+$ which gobin
+/home/gopher/bin/gobin
 ```

+or download a binary from [the latest release](https://github.com/myitcv/gobin/releases).

 Update your `PATH` and verify we can find `gobin` in our new `PATH`: